awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 The example values for the optional arguments are the name of the properties returned in the output from the command\.
 The value for `--dns-cluster-ip` is your service CIDR with `.10` at the end\.
 For example, if the returned value for s`erviceIpv4Cidr` is `10.100.0.0/16`, then your value is `10.100.0.10`\.

-For all available `eksctl` `config` file options, see [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\. `Eksctl` still creates a launch template for you and populates its user data with the data that you provide in the `config` file\.
+For every available `eksctl` `config` file option, see [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\. `Eksctl` still creates a launch template for you and populates its user data with the data that you provide in the `config` file\.

 Create your node group with the following command\.